1Password/for-open-source/README.md

 ### VATSIM UK
 We are a division of VATSIM.net, a global community of over 100,000 aviation ethusiasts that come together to share a passion for flight simulation. https://www.vatsim.uk

+### Django Software Foundation Infrastructure & Operations Team
+Support, improve, and maintain the Django community services such as the [project website](https://www.djangoproject.com/), the [issue tracker](https://code.djangoproject.com/), the [CI](https://djangoci.com/), as well as some community social media accounts.